michel2323/juliacon2020/paper.md

 `IterativeSolvers.jl` did not provide an implementation that supported `CUDA.jl`.

-Using only an iterative solver leads to divergence and bad performance due to ill-conditioning of the Jacobian.
+Using the iterative solver out of the box leads to divergence and bad performance due to ill-conditioning of the Jacobian.
 This is a known phenomenon in power systems.
-That's why this package comes with a block Jacobi preconditioner that is tailored towards GPUs and is proven to work well with power flow problems.
+That is why this package comes with a block Jacobi preconditioner that is tailored towards GPUs and is proven to work well with power flow problems.